Project Proposal

 #![allow(unused)] fn main() { struct VoteInput { sk: Option<SpendingKey>, fvk: FullViewingKey, pos: u32, note: Note, nf_start: Nullifier, nf_pos: u32, nf_path: MerklePath, cmx_path: MerklePath, } }

-Calculate the domain nullifier dnf
+Calculate the domain nullifier dnf.

 #![allow(unused)] fn main() { let dnf = spend.note.nullifier_domain(&fvk, &edh); }